-|1990||Ecumenical Group is formed, following monthly prayer meetings since 1985 at Moselle School and then at the estate’s social club.|
+|1990||Ecumenical Group was formed following monthly prayer meetings since 1985 at Moselle School and then at the estate’s social club.|

-|1992||The Broadwater Community Centre and the Broadwater Farm Enterprise Centre open.|
+|1992||The Broadwater Community Centre and the Broadwater Farm Enterprise Centre opened|

-|1993||Urban regeneration funds amounting to £33 million are allocated to start an 8-year Estate Action Programme to renovate the estate.|
+|1993||Urban regeneration funds amounting to £33 million allocated to start an 8-year Estate Action Programme to renovate the estate.|

-|1996||Mr. Motivator opens Broadwater Farm Community Health Centre.|
+|1996||Mr. Motivator opened Broadwater Farm Community Health Centre.|

 Ghana Union formed.